bytestostring/nkn.ovh/API.md

 The method serves to get your wallets and balances.

-- A key "Hash" (string) must be set to valid Hash.
+- The key "Hash" (string) must be set to valid Hash.

 #### cURL example #1 (application/json):